River Plate beats Athletico to win Recopa Sudamericana title

 BUENOS AIRES, Argentina (AP) — Argentina’s River Plate has won the Recopa Sudamericana with two goals in injury time against Brazil’s Athletico Paranaense.

-The Recopa is played between the champions of Copa Libertadores and the winners of Copa Sudamericana.
+The Recopa is between the champions of the Copa Libertadores and Copa Sudamericana.

-River’s goal in the 3-0 victory Thursday was scored by Ignacio Fernandez at 15 minutes, equaling the result of the first leg in the city of Curitiba last week.
+The trophy is coach Marcelo Gallardo’s 10th, a record for River.
+The former Argentina international joined in 2014.

+Athletico led 1-0 after the first leg in Curitiba last week, and Nacho Fernandez tied the score on aggregate in the 65th minute.

-Just when the 62,000 spectators at the Monumental de Nunez stadium thought the decision was going to penalties, Lucas Pratto scored the second at 91 minutes.
+Just when the 62,000 spectators at Monumental de Nunez Stadium thought the game was going to a penalty shootout, Lucas Pratto scored the second a minute into injury time.
+Pratto also scored in both legs of the controversial Copa Libertadores final last year.